-The dampers stiffen up by around 20 per cent in Sport mode, which is useful but hardly night-and-day.
+The dampers stiffen up by around 20 per cent in Sport mode.
 You can sense more texture in the road surface through the seat compared to Comfort mode and the car does sharpen its responses to steering inputs and tauten its body control.
+The stiffer dampers also bring an adjustability to the chassis that isn’t exploitable in Comfort.
+The Ibiza rolls in the corners when in Comfort and feels as tall and as narrow as it looks.
+But with the dampers stiffened up, the roll is minimized and the Cupra is more willing to rotate.

 The XDS differential does an OK job of trimming out wheelspin and maintaining forward drive.
 It doesn’t give the same slingshot acceleration away from a bend as a mechanical differential and in slower second gear corners, with the traction control as off as it will go, it can struggle to get all of its power down.

-Ultimately, this chassis is nowhere near as focused as that of a Fiesta ST or 208 GTi.
-It’ll squeeze good turn-in and mid-corner grip from its Bridgestone Potenza tyres and maintain reasonably solid control, but there’s none of the agility in the rear axle or the immediacy at the front end of the very best cars in this class.
+Ultimately though, this chassis isn’t as focused as that of a Fiesta ST or 208 GTi by Peugeot Sport.
+It’ll squeeze good turn-in and mid-corner grip from its Bridgestone Potenza tyres and maintain reasonably solid control.
+However, it doesn’t have the hyper-agility in the rear axle or the immediacy at the front end of the very best cars in this class.

-Without having driven them back-to-back it does feel like a more engaging hot hatch than the Polo GTI, however, and it’ll also offer stronger value for money.
-It is a shame, though, that SEAT didn’t live up to its sportier image and tune the Cupra’s chassis to be really lively and adjustable.
+The Cupra’s not completely inert, and it has some decent pace, but it doesn’t thrill or excite quite like a Fiesta ST. However, without having driven them back-to-back it does feel like a more engaging hot hatch than the Polo GTI and it’ll also offer stronger value for money.
+It is a shame, though, that SEAT hasn’t tuned the Cupra’s chassis to be really lively and adjustable, to suit their sportier image.

 The Fiesta ST and 208 GTi by Peugeot Sport remain the dynamic benchmark for this class, but the Ibiza Cupra counters with a classier interior than either of those rivals.

 It only marginally undercuts the £19,095 VW Polo GTI, but offers a slightly higher standard specification.
 The Ford Fiesta ST, our class leader, starts from £17,645.